Herzer History, Family Crest & Coats of Arms

 Herzer Spelling Variations

+In the medieval era, many different cultural groups lived in the German states.
+There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Herzer include Hertz, Hertze, Herttz, Herttze, Herz, Herze, Herzz, Herzze, Haertz, Haerz, Herts and many more.

 Early Notables of the Herzer family (pre 1700)

-Migration of the Herzer family to the New World and Oceana
+Migration of the Herzer family

 Thousands of German settlers came to North America between the mid-17th and mid-20th centuries.
 The hardships of the long voyage were balanced by the opportunity to escape poverty and religious persecution.
 The descendents of these settlers still populate the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also live in Ontario and the prairie provinces of Canada.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Herzer or a variant listed above: Hans Herts, who arrived in Philadelphia in 1738.
 Johannes Hertz came to Philadelphia in 1754; while M. Hertz landed in New Orleans in 1823.
 Christian Herz arrived in Philadelphia in 1834..